Maryland Genealogical Society

 The cost of the series is $100.00.
 Each session will feature a combination of lecture, small and large group discussion, question and answer time, and a homework assignment relating to your family search.
 Handouts will be provided for each session.
 The webinars will be recorded.

-The workshop series will be led by nationally known speaker Annette Burke Lyttle, who was the presenter for the 2023 MGS/MPT webinars on records and research.
-Her company, Heritage Detective, LLC, provides professional genealogical services in research, education, and writing.
-She is coordinator of the Virtual Intermediate Foundations course for the Salt Lake Institute of Genealogy, president of the Association of Professional Genealogists, and editor of The Florida Genealogist.
+The workshop series will be led by nationally known speaker Annette Burke Lyttle, who has been the presenter for several previous MGS/MPT workshop series.
+She holds the Certified Genealogist® credential and owns Heritage Detective, LLC, providing professional genealogical services in research, education, and writing.
+Her genealogical education has included the Salt Lake Institute of Genealogy, the Genealogical Research Institute of Pittsburgh, the British Institute, the ProGen Study Group, and the National Genealogical Society Quarterly Study Group.
+She is a course coordinator for the Salt Lake Institute of Genealogy (SLIG).
+She is past president of the Association of Professional Genealogists and is editor of The Florida Genealogist.

-We’re excited to announce that all issues of the Maryland Genealogical Society Journal, from 2008 to the present, are now available online to MGS members!
-The Journal’s predecessor publication, the Maryland Genealogical Society Bulletin, already was online, which means that members can now access over 60 years of informative articles on Maryland families and genealogical records.
+All issues of the Maryland Genealogical Society Journal, from 2008 to the present, are available online to MGS members!
+The Journal’s predecessor publication, the Maryland Genealogical Society Bulletin, already was online, which means that members can access over 60 years of informative articles on Maryland families and genealogical records.

 To access the issues, sign in as a member and select “MGS Bulletin & Journal” from the dropdown menu under "Members Only" on the left navigation bar.
 To learn what articles appear in each issue, you can consult the Journal cumulative table of contents and the Bulletin cumulative table of contents.
 Cumulative indexes for all volumes also are available for review.